-To be sure, that’s a harsh truth, but a truth nonetheless.
-That being said, do we really need to portray it as some sort of sick-headed race?
-“Regretfully lurching” would work just as well as an image of a group bankers actually vying for the low spot.
+To be sure, that’s a harsh truth, but a fact nonetheless.
+That being said, do we need to portray it as some sick-headed race?
+“Regretfully lurching” would work just as well as an image of group bankers vying for the low spot.

-The general darkness of the mood, furthermore, is more ideological and what-if based than having to do with the actual state of things, at least in terms of the New York City housing market.
-Yes, a bunch of corrupt, foolish financial corporate heads have basically stolen thousands of dollars from every taxpayer in this country.
+The general darkness of the mood, furthermore, is more ideological and what-if based than having to do with the actual state of things, at least regarding the New York City housing market.
+Yes, a bunch of corrupt, foolish financial corporate heads has stolen thousands of dollars from every taxpayer in this country.

 It’s truly a disgusting state of affairs.
 Morally, patriotically and in every other feasibly ethical dimension, it is the worst thing to happen to this country since the Iraq War.
 There’s no debate about that.

 That doesn’t mean, however, that the economy is doomed, and the same goes for the New York City real estate market.
-In fact, the macroeconomy may be hurting for at least the next year, but the financial industry in New York City – the industry most important to the New York housing market – is not going to lose nearly as many jobs as people think.
+The macroeconomy may be hurting for at least the next year, but the financial industry in New York City – the industry most important to the New York housing market – is not going to lose nearly as many jobs as people think.

-Certainly, that is a dour forecast for the city.
-Should it happen, its effects on demand, especially for the luxury market, would be huge.
+Indeed, that is a dour forecast for the city.
+Should it happen, its effects on demand, especially for the luxury market, would be massive.

 But let’s look at part of the language of the Bail Out Bill that is now in front of Congress, and will almost be part of the final bill: